jackfarrell82/4th-Year-Project_Minerva/res/markdown-docs/technical_specification.md

 - the `requests` library is required for python to be able to send HTTP requests which we then used for the api responsible for accessing the Text-to-SQL model that we used
 - the `sys` library is to check the arguments when the file is run in the command line and not when Minerva calls the functions present in the file.
-- the `os` library allows us to use os.getenv() and is used so we can get the password for the database passed into the text_to_sql_api.py file without having it hard coded.
+- the `os` library allows us to use `os.getenv()` and is used so we can get the password for the database passed into the text_to_sql_api.py file without having it hard coded.
 Instead we have a config.sys file that contains all the information.
 More details about the config.env file will be covered later on in this section.
 - `mysql` library is what is needed to use the mysql api
-- `from mysql.connector import errorcode` is also used for the mysql api but allows us to use the error checker that was present on the api website.
+- `mysql.connector` is also used for the mysql api but allows us to use the error checker that was present on the api website.
-- `from dotenv import load_dotenv` similarly to the os libary this is what is used to allow us to use a config file for sensitive information than hard coding it into the file
+- `dotenv` similarly to the os libary this is what is used to allow us to use a config file for sensitive information than hard coding it into the file

 **Database Information**

-In order for the text-to-sql model to create sql queries that work and make use of the database schema we need to pass that information to the model throught the API.
-The exact way the api works will be covered in the Text-to-SQL API section.
+In order for the text-to-sql model to create sql queries that work and make use of the database schema we need to pass that information to the model throught the api.
+The exact way the api works will be covered in the [Text-to-SQL API](#text-to-sql-api) section.

-Due to this information not being dynamic and will be staying the same we have these pieces of information hard coded into the backend as show below.
+Due to the information below not being dynamic we have these pieces of information hard coded as show below.

 ![Database name and Schema](../media/database_name_and_schema.png)

-This section also has the DB_LOADED and SCHEMA variables equal to the metabolic_syndrome database, this makes it so when Minerva is first booted up the user is presented with a database instead of them having to pick a database before they can begin asking questions.
+This section also has the `DB_LOADED` and `SCHEMA` variables equal to the "metabolic_syndrome" database, this makes it so when Minerva is first booted up the user is presented with a database instead of them having to pick a database before they can begin asking questions.

 **setupDB**